Lost Boy Larry: Purported second broadcast

 On Saturday, August 24, 1973, CB operators in Colorado picked up the voice of a man who claimed to be behind the Larry signals.
-The operators heard the man boast about hoaxing the New Mexico State Police on the citizens band.
+The operators heard the man boast about hoaxing the New Mexico State Police on the citizen's band.
 Just before midnight, after service station operator Robert Vetter of Denver intervened, the man made several death threats against Vetter, as well as against U.S. President Richard Nixon and U.S. Vice President Spiro Agnew.
 The man's transmission ceased by Sunday morning, preventing operators from tracing his location, but he started up again on a different channel that night.

 The death threats were submitted to the Federal Bureau of Investigation (FBI), which subsequently passed them to the Federal Communications Commission (FCC) and the Secret Service for investigation.
 Vetter, who had heard the Larry signals earlier in the month, cast doubt on the man being responsible for those signals: "I don't think it was the same person ...
 The voice of the man that made the threat had a Mexican accent but the other one didn't.
-I'm not really worried about it.
+I'm not worried about it.
 We're getting all the nuts out of the woodwork now."
 Vetter believed that Saturday and Sunday's broadcast came from the Four Corners area, or possibly northern New Mexico or southern Colorado.
 Newsweek, which republished the story a week later, placed no doubt on the man being behind early August's Larry transmissions.